provable-things/ptokens.js-v1/resources/docs/ptokens-node.md

 ptokens.node.getReports(type, limit)
 ```

 Gets a report of the transactions relating to the `type` signature nonce supplied.
 A report is a list of the last `limit` minting/burning transactions.
-For example in case of `pEOS`, a report of `host` type consists of a list of all burning transactions.
+For example in case of `pBTC`, a report of `host` type consists of a list of all burning transactions.

 ### Parameters